signalfx/apmworkshop/apm/README.md

 ### Document Conventions

-Variables from your Splunk Observability (SignalFx) account are displayed like this: YOURVARIABLEHERE.
+Variables from your Splunk Observability account are displayed like this: YOURVARIABLEHERE.
 I.e. to change your REALM to `us1` change `api.YOURREALMHERE.signalfx.com` to `api.us1.signalfx.com`

 :play_or_pause_button: **VIDEO:** will proceed a link to the associated section's video to download (downloading is recommended)